ShahidulDotTech/doctorgrades-scrapy-playwright-massage_therapy/README.md

     scrapy crawl doctor -O output.csv

-"-O output.csv" - This part will save the data in a csv file named output.csv
+`-O output.csv` - This part will save the data in a csv file named output.csv